pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/05_Preview.md

 Placeholders have the same syntax as you already know from the custom routes, just put a `%` in front of the property name.

+If you want to use the current user's language you can use `%_locale` as placeholder.

 When opening the preview tab in an object, the placeholders are replaced with the current values of the object and the URL is opened in the tab.
 Only if you configure a preview URL in the class configuration, the preview tab is shown!